CN-TU/mdcgenpy/README.rst

 It is also possible to use mdcgenpy without knowing python.

-To do this, you just need to give as input a JSON file (check specification details :ref:`here <https://www.cn.tuwien.ac.at/ns-dksp/mdcgenpy/docs/html/json_format.html>`).
+To do this, you just need to give as input a JSON file (check specification details `here <https://www.cn.tuwien.ac.at/ns-dksp/mdcgenpy/docs/html/json_format.html>`_).
 Using the ``mdcgenpy.py`` script, the output will be sent in CSV format to stdout.

 Example: